ouramdane19/E-Shop1.0/README.md

 ## Install

-  ** You muste change the file [application.properties]().
+  ** You must change the file [application.properties]().
 Put your own DataBase, your login and password.
   You can also change the server port and the other options.

   ```bash